DSI-FDI/final-project/iteration_2_and_3_dsi.md

 So from the previous iteration we have done many work and we are ready to start working on higher fidelity designs!

-We think there are some extra functionalities that could be added to the product, for example a catch liers detector.
+We think there are some extra functionalities that could be added to the product, for example a catch liars detector.
 But we have decided not to work on new functionalities, because the core of the application is done and this new features do not add any new interesting things to our targeted personas.

-So now we are focusing on creating the higuer fidelity designs.
+So now we are focusing on creating the higher fidelity designs.
 We have started to work from the mockups and this is the final result:

 The application will recognize the face of the girl and displays the information of the girl.